 Aging is the most impactful risk factor for neurodegeneration.
 However, given that in elderly populations neurodegeneration is common and that in very old individuals cognitive decline is prominent, one could argue that neurodegenerative disorders are a manifestation of accelerated aging.
 Yet, the mechanisms underlying age-related cognitive decline and senile dementia are distinct to the mechanisms inducing Alzheimer's disease (the most common neurodegenerative disorder).
 Thus, this project aims to understand which are the specific changes in synaptic transmission associated with aging-related neurodegeneration and cognitive decline.

-Induced hippocampal hyperactivity in transgenic mouse lines carrying mutations liked with AD have been shown to increase significantly the amyloid-β deposition in the hippocampus.
-In addition, neuronal hyperactivity seems to contribute to the circuit disfunction occurring in early stages of AD.
-However, it still remains unknown which is the effect of this neuronal hyperactivity overall in the protein expression and whether some of these proteome alterations could contribute to the facilitation of the hyperactivity and the over-production of amyloid-β in AD.
+Evoked hippocampal hyperactivity in transgenic mice carrying AD-linked mutations has been shown to increase significantly amyloid-β deposition.
+In addition, neuronal hyperactivity seems to contribute to neural circuit disruption in early stages of AD.
+However, it still remains unknown which are the overall effects of this neuronal hyperactivity in cellular proteostasis, and whether any of these proteome alterations could further facilitate neuronal hyperexcitability and the over-production of amyloid-β in AD.

 In vivo and in vitro optogenetics; in vivo electrophysiology; in vivo and ex vivo cellular calcium and chloride imaging; cognitive and social behavioral measurements; immunoblots; immunohistochemistry; single neuron morphology reconstruction